adobe/helix-home/hackathons/12-psp.md

 #### Ideas / Suggestions / Topics Collection
-- Multi Mountpoints - especially with more and more projects using multipe content sources (docs & AEM Author)
+- Multi Mountpoints - especially with more and more projects using multiple content sources (docs & AEM Author)
 - Helix 5 repoless = no need to create a github repo to create a full site
 - Demos target:
-  - as a non-dev user, I import a simple site without writting a single line of code (use Sidekick default import feature - content copy /paste, default blocks ?, enhanced default block foundation, repoless...)
+  - as a non-dev user, I import a simple site without writing a single line of code (use Sidekick default import feature - content copy /paste, default blocks ?, enhanced default block foundation, repoless...)
-  - Brainstorming outcomes: how to import a complex site with the mininum of technical skills (import with blocks from block foundation, eye-dropper? (logo, fonts, styles...), templating, repoless...)
+  - Brainstorming outcomes: how to import a complex site with the minimum of technical skills (import with blocks from block foundation, eye-dropper? (logo, fonts, styles...), templating, repoless...)
 - Working / brainstorming tracks:
   - create a solid block foundation
   - default templates and customisation for repoless